aphp/edsnlp/docs/pipelines/ner/cim10.md

 !!! warning "Very low recall"

     When using the `exact' matching mode, this component has a very poor recall performance.
-    You can use the `simstring` mode to retrieve approximate matches, albeit at the cost of a significantly higher computation time.
+    We can use the `simstring` mode to retrieve approximate matches, albeit at the cost of a significantly higher computation time.

 ## Usage